Brandypants/brandurheinason_privacy/privacy_policy_and_terms_of_service_freshpaws.md

 # Terms of Service

-### Introduction
+## Introduction
 These Terms of Service ("Terms") govern your use of the FreshPaws app and services ("Service") provided by FreshPaws.
 By using the app, you agree to these Terms.

+FreshPaws acts solely as a **marketplace platform** to connect users.
+We do not supervise, employ, vet, insure, or guarantee the services provided by users.
+All arrangements are made directly between users.

 ---

+## Eligibility
+You must be at least 18 years old to create an account.
+Users under 18 may only use the service with the consent and supervision of a parent or legal guardian.

+---

-### User Responsibilities
+## User Responsibilities
 You agree to:
 - Provide accurate and complete account information
 - Treat other users respectfully and fairly
 - Use the app only for legal purposes and in accordance with these Terms

 ---

-### Booking and Payments
+## Booking and Payments
 Users can book or be booked for pet-related services, including pet-sitting and pet dates.
 Paid services are processed through Stripe Connect.
 By using the payment features, you agree to [Stripe’s Connected Account Agreement](https://stripe.com/legal/connect-account).

 FreshPaws may take a commission on paid bookings, which will be transparently displayed before confirming payment.
 Stripe’s processing fees may also apply and will be included in the final payment summary.